OKR End of Quarter Review

 What Did Not Work

-Describe obstacles, process gaps, or decisions that reduced effectiveness.
+Capture process gaps, missed dependencies, or execution issues that reduced performance.

 -